lakshay-jainn/titanic-dataset-analysis/readme.md

-Got it.
-Here’s a proper **GitHub README.md** draft for your Titanic Kaggle project.
-No emojis, no fluff, just clean documentation style.

----

 # Titanic - Machine Learning from Disaster

 This repository contains an end-to-end machine learning project on the Kaggle Titanic dataset.